 Rock processors are under pressure to respond to rising challenges such as climate change, energy consumption and safety issues.
-Sandvik Mining and Rock Technology works hard to support the industry in these issues and help customers maintain their social licence to operate.
+Sandvik Mining and Rock Technology works hard to support the industry in these issues and help customers maintain their social license to operate.
 One of the tools to this end is the Sandvik 800i series of cone crushers and the new advanced Automation and Connectivity System.

 Growing populations, dwindling resources and escalating ecological problems pose an enormous challenge for humankind: more must be done with less.
 Necessary materials must be extracted and processed cost-effectively and sustainably, with lower impact and a smaller carbon footprint.

 Digitalization creates a new dimension on top of conventional business processes.
 We can readily connect machinery and collect data on an unprecedented scale.
 Tools are there, but the question is, who has the smartest solutions to utilize the astounding amount of data that we are now capable of collecting and the knowledge to process it into tangible benefits?

 From an equipment supplier’s point of view, this creates demand for business models and aftermarket services that truly help operators to overcome the challenges mentioned above.
 More and more industry professionals think less in terms of what equipment do I need to buy, and more in terms of what capability do I need and how can I get it to meet my operational and business targets, as well as sustainability targets